dwarvesf/playground/_memo/devbox-nix-and-our-devbox-adoption.md

 ---
 tags:
   - tooling
-title: "Devbox #3: The overview into Nix & how we use Devbox @ Dwawrves"
+title: "Devbox #3: The overview into Nix & how we use Devbox @ Dwarves"
 date: 2024-04-24
-description: The overview into Nix & how we use Devbox @ Dwawrves
+description: The overview into Nix & how we use Devbox @ Dwarves
 authors:
   - hnh
   - vhbien